 Misdemeanors

-Baltimore Misdemeanor Lawyer
+Baltimore Misdemeanor Crimes Defense Lawyer

 In any criminal case in and around the greater Baltimore area, the seriousness of the alleged crime is essential because it will dictate whether you are charged with a felony or a misdemeanor.
 A misdemeanor crime is considered less serious and thus will generally carry less severe penalties.
 However, even a misdemeanor conviction can lead to jail or prison time, heavy fines, probation, and a future with a permanent criminal record.